How to Create a Stellar Social Media Calendar to Boost Your Content

 Social media marketing is a key element in the workflow of every professional nowadays – whether small business owner, service provider, freelance creative or artist.
 No online presence is complete without it.
 Just as it is crucial to create a website, learn SEO skills and collect email subscribers, it is absolutely necessary to establish a dynamic social media presence and to devise a social marketing strategy.

 Part and parcel of a successful social marketing strategy is maintaining a powerful social media schedule.
-This calendar combines big holidays (like International Women’s Day), interesting cultural events (it’s World Book Day!) and Internet holidays (did someone say “Donut Day”?).
+This calendar combines big holidays, interesting cultural events and internet holidays.

 But why do you need a social media content calendar?

 Because it can be challenging to create original social content on a regular basis, and special events offer a great opportunity to post excellent content and keep your social channels active.